EEG-Based Consumer Behaviour Prediction: An Exploration from Classical Machine Learning to Graph Neural Networks: Introduction

 Understanding and predicting consumer behaviour is one of the key issues in today’s world for businesses and companies [1], due to its importance in product design [2], advertisements, and user experience [3].
 Using brain data, machine learning, and data mining methods would lead to data-driven decisions.
 This can be more helpful for a better decision-making [4] process than using the classical methods.
 The classical data gathering methods, such as surveys, field studies, and interviews [5], [6], [7] in spite of being applied, have biases and limitations [8], [9], [10] like outcome bias and halo effect [11].
 In this condition, using neuro signals can provide a clearer picture of the decision-making process [12].

 As purchasing decisions and consumer behaviour play a crucial role and have a significant impact on the success or failure of a business, a deeper understanding of this process has become particularly important for marketing [13], [14], [15], [16] and product development [17], [18].
-Companies and organizations can optimize their marketing strategies [19], personalize advertisements for their consumers, and present a better user experience [20] by analyzing the way their consumers behave.
-Especially, in today’s competitive markets [21], the ability to predict consumers’ reactions to marketing campaigns and newly released products would make a competitive advantage and could cause a decrease in costs [22].
+It is necessary for companies to gain knowledge about their consumers behavior to optimize their marketing strategies [19] and develop and better user experience [20] for costumers, especially in today’s competitive markets [21].
+Furthermore, by gaining insight of consumers opinion about new products or marketing campaigns, companies can make competitive advantages and reduce their costs [22].

-Many different methods are used to study and analyse brain activities that are related to the decision-making process and consumer behaviour.
+Many different tools and method have been utilized to measure brain activity or brain response to a stimulus in tasks related consumer neuroscience.
 These methods include Functional magnetic resonance imaging (fMRI) [23], [24], Functional near-infrared spectroscopy (fNIRS) [25], Magnetoencephalography (MEG) [26], and Electroencephalography.
 Each of these methods has its own advantages and disadvantages.
-For example, fMRI has high spatial resolution [27] but is costly [28] and limited to laboratory environments, while EEG, due to its portability [29], lower cost [30], and high time resolution [5], [9], [31], [32], has become one of the most useful tools for analyzing the cognitive processes and decision-making in consumer neuroscience research [33], [34], [35].
+For example, fMRI has high spatial resolution [27] but it is expensive [28] and limited to laboratory environments, while EEG, due to its portability [29], lower cost [30], and high time resolution [5], [9], [31], [32], has become one of the most useful tools for measuring the brain activity related to decision-making in consumer neuroscience [33], [34], [35].